 The Nephrology Fellowship Program at UT Southwestern Medical Center provides comprehensive training in clinical nephrology and nephrology research.
 The training program is primarily designed to train individuals for careers in academic nephrology.
-In order to accomplish this goal we offer two fellowship tracks, both of which are three years in duration:
+We offer two fellowship tracks, both of which are three years long:

 - The clinical fellowship track consists of two years clinical nephrology training followed by one year of optional research.

 - The research fellowship track consists of one year of clinical nephrology training and two to three years of research training.
 Research training may be patient-oriented or basic science research.